Prag8855/aab/content/guides/blue-card.md

 It costs {{NATIONAL_VISA_FEE|cur}}€.
 You can pay with Visa, Mastercard or PayPal, but not with cash or [[Girocard]].[^8] It's cheaper for Turkish citizens.
 The fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.

 After you pay and send your application, you can download a PDF.
-This is a proof of application.
+This is your proof of application.
 Save it for later.

 ### 5. Wait

 The *Ausländerbehörde* will process your application.
 It takes [a few weeks](/guides/auslanderbehorde-wait-times) to get a response.
-Then they will invite you for an appointment.
+Then they will email you an appointment date.

 **[Berlin Ausländerbehörde wait times ➞](/guides/auslanderbehorde-wait-times)**